 Read Most Reviews of New York’s rooftop bars and you will hear one thing repeated over and over.
 Expensive but worth it because of the view.
 These rooftop Spaces are PRIME real estate and the owners know it. $25 for a martini!
 Well yeah with that view!

 230 Fifth is different.
 It’s just a bar with standard bar prices.
 It even has a Happy Hour…A really good Happy Hour at that.
-Food is good.
+The food is good.
 It’s bar food nothing fancy or over the top and priced that way too.
 There is a http://www.230-fifth.com/230-fifth-brunch-buffetfantastic Brunch as well on Saturdays/Sundays and overall it’s a great little bar.

 Come Winter and the thought of an outdoor Rooftop terrace suddenly becomes less appealing but 230 Fifth has this covered.
-With super cool Igloo’s, Heaters and even free dressing gowns mean you can enjoy some festive cheer with staggering views.
+With super cool Igloo’s, Heaters, and even free dressing gowns mean you can enjoy some festive cheer with staggering views.
 It even has a Specialty hot chocolate menu for the winter months.

 The Cantor Roof Garden Bar @ the Metropolitan Museum of Art

 While not really worth visiting unless you are already in the met as you will need to pay the Met’s Entry fee this incredible rooftop space provides striking views of central park and the Skyline beyond.
-There are not many places within the park where you can get up high and look out.
+There are not many places within the park where you can get up high and lookout.
 The Met’s Roof garden bar gives you just that.

 Serving Cocktails and basic light snacks it’s not the most upmarket menu although the prices may make you think otherwise.
-But the location and the View make this place unmissable if you are visiting the Met.
+But the location and the view make this place unmissable if you are visiting the Met.
 The Bar is seasonal and can close for quite odd reasons (too hot?) but when it’s open it is a fabulous space.
 It’s not overly high but enough to give a very different perspective on New York’s Central Park.
 The use of plastic glasses may be unbearable for some, however!

 Some people seem to have trouble locating it.
 But the elevator is on the first floor in the European Sculpture and Decorative Arts gallery is well marked and besides…there are museum assistants everywhere in the museum, They will be more than happy to point you in the right direction.